-- Cooperative movement in India - Organization, structure and development of different types of cooperatives in India.
+- The cooperative movement in India - Organization, structure, and development of different types of cooperatives in India.

 Unit - X

-- Application of Differential and Integral Calculus in theories of consumer behaviour, Production and pricing under different market conditions.
+- Application of Differential and Integral Calculus in theories of consumer behavior, Production, and pricing under different market conditions.

 - Application of Correlation and Regression.